nathnael-desta/nathnael-desta/README.md

 # Hi there!
 I'm Nathnael Desta ✨

 ## 🚀 About Me
-I'm a passionate **Web Developer** and **Machine Learning Enthusiast** dedicated to creating intelligent, user-friendly web experiences.
-With a foundation in Electrical and Computer Engineering from **Addis Ababa University**, I enjoy tackling challenges and building applications that make an impact.
+I'm a passionate **Web Developer** and **Machine Learning Enthusiast** with a strong foundation in **Next.js** for building modern, scalable web applications.
+I am dedicated to creating intelligent, user-friendly web experiences.
+With a background in Electrical and Computer Engineering from **Addis Ababa University**, I enjoy tackling challenges and building impactful applications.

 ### **What I Love Working On:**
 - Building AI-driven solutions 🌟